runabrandes/pp5-elegant-essentials/README.md

 ### Website Structure

 The website is designed with the user in mind, the goal being to make the website attractive to potential customers.
-Users that have not signed up /logged in have access to:
+Users that have not signed up / logged in have access to:
 - Home
 - Shop
 - Product Descriptions (unable to add items to basket)